Wikia/post-quecast/README.md

 More detailed explanation can be found in [API section](./docs/README.md).

+More advanced examples on how to integrate PostQuecast with things like RxJs and be found in [Addons Section](./addons/README.md).

 ## Restrictions

 - `setupPostQuecast` needs to be called before anything else.